JoshMermel/JoshMermel.github.io/_posts/2021-02-28-magnetic-hinge-arrangement.md

 tweaking the lengths of the sequences I was generating, I could slowly hone in on the optimal length.

+A nice feature of this approach is that nothing needs to be remembered from trial to trial.
+This means the program uses very little memory and can be left running as long as I am willing to wait.

 For small values of N, this worked quite well.
 But as N got to 7 or 8, valid sequences became harder and harder to find.
 I decided to up the length of sequence I was checking to increase the chances of finding valid sequences but